amankrsingh1812/CS331/LAB6/180101006/Readme.txt

 A sample test case graph "Mazedata.pl" is provided in the folder.
+The file "graph1.png" is graphical visualization of test case graph.

 The file "SampleQueries.txt" consists a list of sample queries.